dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 *   replacing every occurrence of `Nat` with `Natural`
 *   replacing every occurrence of `Zero` with `0`
-*   replacing every occurrence of `Succ` with an anonymous funciton
+*   replacing every occurrence of `Succ` with an anonymous function

 ... which means that we could have equivalently written: